 Bristol is where Playing Out first started in 2009, with two neighbours deciding to try to change their street for play (for more background read the Playing Out story).

-Now (in May 2016) nearly 100 streets have had a playing out session and most have been granted a Temporary Play Street Order, a policy which lets residents open their streets for play regularly.
-Bristol residents can apply for a year’s worth of sessions – up to once a week using a single application form.
+Now (in May 2017) nearly 150 streets and estates have ‘played out’ and most have been granted a Temporary Play Street Order, which lets residents open their street for play up to 3hrs a week.

 Growing Street Play in my Community: Jo’s Story